shnurkovoleksandr-hash/quantapilot/docs/40_acceptance.md

 - Cross‑links between documents resolve correctly; there are no broken links.
 - Two ADRs are recorded: one selecting n8n as the orchestrator and one mandating PR‑only workflow【876102779380499†L82-L83】.
 - The anchor document is accepted by the reviewer through the anchor gate.【876102779380499†L31-L33】
+- **Secrets management documentation is complete** with setup guides, rotation policies, and operational procedures.

 ## Orchestrator